 Consider reducing doses of other prescriptions of diuretics, lithium, and potassium or carefully monitor for side effects.

-When determining proper maintenance dosages, the patient’s blood pressure should be monitored daily to establish the resultant range of blood pressures.
-Benazepril efficacy weans after 12 to 19 hours, so blood pressure monitoring should be planned accordingly.
+When determining proper maintenance dosages, the patient’s blood pressure requires daily monitoring to establish the resultant range of blood pressures.
+Benazepril efficacy diminishes after 12 to 19 hours, so blood pressure monitoring should be planned accordingly.

 The renal function of patients requires evaluation via serum creatinine, potassium, and BUN monitoring.
 In patients with renal dysfunction, evaluation of baseline kidney function should take place before treatment, and afterward at two-week intervals for three months after initiation of treatment.

-There are no reports of renal failure in patients taking benazepril, and the frequency of neutropenia and proteinuria was insignificant (benazepril was found to correlate with those side effects to the same degree as a placebo group).
-When compared to other ACE inhibitors, benazepril was found to have a relatively reduced rate of inducing systematic hypotension, and a relatively same rate of inducing side effects such as coughing, hyperkalemia, and serum creatinine elevation.
+There are no reports of renal failure in patients taking benazepril, and the frequency of neutropenia and proteinuria was insignificant (benazepril correlated with those side effects to the same degree as a placebo group).
+When compared to other ACE inhibitors, benazepril demonstrated a relatively reduced rate of inducing systematic hypotension, and a relatively same rate of inducing side effects such as coughing, hyperkalemia, and serum creatinine elevation.

 |||Balfour JA,Goa KL, Benazepril.
 A review of its pharmacodynamic and pharmacokinetic properties, and therapeutic efficacy in hypertension and congestive heart failure.
 Drugs.
 1991 Sep [PubMed PMID: 1720384]|